 - Heat the cooking oil in a thick-bottomed pot.
 A pot or pan with a thin bottom will likely cause scorching since you will be simmering the stew in a thick coconut cream.

 - Saute the onion (or shallots), garlic, lemongrass and ginger until the onions start to turn translucent.

-- Add the chicken pieces.
+Add the chicken pieces.
 Stir to coat each chicken piece with the curry.
-Cook, stirring often, until the chicken changes color.
+Cook, stirring often, until the chicken is lightly browned.

 - If you want to add potatoes, add them after the first 20 minutes, bring to a gentle boil then continue simmering.